pepe/culs-frontend-2019/groups.md

 ---

-Only group of only two
+Only group of only five

 Josef Pospíšil